ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **[@elloblog](https://ello.co/elloblog):** @elloblog is where you will find Ello product updates, in-depth interviews, and round-ups of amazing people on Ello.

-**[Friends](https://ello.co/wtf/help/friends-and-noise/):** A stream of your favorite posts, shown by default in an expanded list format.
-Follow the people you care about most as “Friends”!
-(See Noise, below.)

 **Inspiration:** One of the drivers of Self-Actualization in Maslow’s Hierarchy of Needs.
 Ello’s mission is to create a safe place for creators to inspire and be inspired.

 **Loves:** An easy way to show respect for another person's creation.
 On Ello, Loving is more than just a click!
 It’s also a bookmark tool so you can go back and see your favorite posts.